-During the first five years as a CDBG Entitlement Community, the City has had success with the implementation of a number of neighborhood stabilization and revitalization initiatives and affordable housing rehabilitation projects.
+The City of Watertown is beginning its seventh year of being a CDBG Entitlement Community.
+During the first six years as a CDBG Entitlement Community, the City has had success with implementing a number of neighborhood stabilization and revitalization initiatives and affordable housing rehabilitation projects.
 The City has completed several infrastructure improvements including sidewalk construction projects and the replacement of ADA ramps.
 Our owner-occupied and rental housing rehabilitation programs have been very successful at helping local property owners rehabilitate their homes and we have assisted with the rehabilitation of two large multi-family housing developments as well.
 In addition, the City has worked to stop the spread of blight by demolishing a number of blighted structures and has implemented several public service programs and projects.